robwilliams/cowtown/index.md

 <p>   </p>
 <p>
-   Whilst studying for my Music Diploma I developed a teaching system that uses and improves on the traditional methods which I had been using for 23 years, and it accelerated progress for students at every level.
-I had no choice but to create it, because I couldn't find what I needed anywhere - not in any of the hundreds of books, videos, magazines, or on the internet.
+   Out of my own frustration I developed a teaching system that uses and improves on the traditional methods which I had been using for 23 years, and it accelerated progress for students at every level. </p>
+   <p>I had no choice but to create it, because I couldn't find what I needed anywhere - not in any of the hundreds of books, videos, magazines, or on the internet.
 What I developed has changed the lives of guitarists for over sixteen years, now, and it can change your life too.</p>
 <p> </p>
 <p> </p>
 <p><h4><em><strong><font color="blue">"... guitar tuition with you has been fantastic...
 You’ve really enabled me to succeed in playing songs I never, ever thought I’d be capable of playing." </font></strong></em>  John Cooper.</h4>